What are the definitions of "cigarettes," "person" and "permittee?"

 Directory of Certified Tobacco Manufacturers and Brands.
 Distributors may

 not affix stamps to any product, sell, or make available to Wisconsin consumers any stamped product on or after the date a product is delisted from the Attorney General's Directory.

 Reporting requirement for all distributor permittees

-All distributors must properly report all transactions of cigarette products, including Roll-Your-Own (RYO) tobacco and little cigars, by manufacturer, brand, and single sticks/ounces to the Wisconsin Department of Revenue on their monthly reporting forms and maintain all records for at least five years.
+All distributors must properly report all transactions of cigarette products, including Roll-Your-Own (RYO) tobacco and little cigars, by uniform schedule code, product description, MSA Status, price, tax jurisdiction, UPC (Universal Product Code) number, manufacturer, brand family, and quantity (single sticks/ounces) to the Wisconsin Department of Revenue on their monthly reporting forms and maintain all records for at least five years.